Aydin

 Close to the Nasuh Pasha Complex, there is the Eski Yeni or Hasan Çelebi Mosque.

-Unfortunately, I didn’t visit this mosque because when I arrived there, the early afternoon prayer was in progress.
+Unfortunately, I didn’t visit this mosque because, when I arrived there, the early afternoon prayer was in progress.

-At the same time, it was oppressively hot, the outside temperature was 38°C. I just wanted to come back to my hotel, to rest until the evening and wait for the temperature to became slightly more bearable.
+At the same time it was oppressively hot, the outside temperature was 38°C. I just wanted to come back to my hotel, to rest until the evening and wait for the temperature to became slightly more bearable.
 So, if you go to Aydin, this is one more historic building that you can visit.

-Eski Yeni Mosque - Aydin
+Eski Yeni Camii

 Eski Yeni Mosque